 A press release on the Audi China website considers the A6 e-tron concept as a C-class (C-segment) model, which strengthens our speculation that the statement refers to the production A6 e-tron.
 The two SUVs on the PPE platform would be the Audi Q6 e-tron and the Porsche Macan EV.

 With the A6 e-tron still two-three years away from launch, Audi is trying to generate new interest in the car in the meantime by showcasing the concept around the world.
-Unveiling it in Shanghai in April 2021, the company has brought the concept car to Europe now.
-It is exhibiting the electric sedan in the Audi City Lab showroom at Milan Design Week (5-10 September 2021).
-The Audi RS e-tron GT is also on display here.
+Unveiling it in Shanghai in April 2021, the company then brought the concept car to Europe, exhibiting the electric sedan in the Audi City Lab showroom at the Milan Design Week (5-10 September 2021).

 ‘Engined’ Audi A6 to continue for another generation

 Audi’s main markets like Western European countries, the USA, Canada, and China look ready for a complete shift to pure electric powertrains in luxury vehicles by 2030.
 However, Audi has other important markets that significantly contribute to sales but don’t possess the same spirit for decarbonisation.